Deck Cleaning: What to Know Before Starting

 When we clean a waterproof deck, the membrane stays intact if we use mild detergents and low-pressure rinsing.
 After cleaning, the deck becomes brighter, less slippery, and more capable of shedding rainwater efficiently.
 Consistent maintenance also extends the life span of waterproof layers and avoids premature recoating.

-When You Should Clean A Deck?
+When Should You Clean A Deck?

 You should clean a deck when visible moisture-related damage signals start showing on the surface.